Low-dimensional solenoidal manifolds: Preliminaries

-\noi An important class of laminations are the minimal laminations: \begin{definition} A lamination is said to be {\em minimal} if all the leaves are dense. \end{definition} \noi On a smooth lamination one can define the notions of differential topology and geometry along the leaves.
+\noi An important class of laminations consists of minimal laminations: \begin{definition} A lamination is said to be {\em minimal} if all the leaves are dense. \end{definition} \noi On a smooth lamination one can define the notions of differential topology and geometry along the leaves.
 For instance, one has concepts such as {\it laminated smooth functions, laminated Riemannian metrics, laminated curvature, de Rham theory}, etc. \cite{MS},\cite{CC}.
-Thus, we can define the notion of the ring $C^{(\infty,0)}(M)$ of smooth real-valued functions along the leaves on $M$ which are continuous.
-It consists of those continuous functions on $M$ which are smooth when restricted to the leaves with the standard definition with respect to foliated charts.
-Then one can define in the natural way the ``laminated'' tangent bundle $T(M)$ of the lamination by considering all the tangent spaces of the leaves at all the points of such leaves.
-All of the notions pertaining to differential topology and differential geometry of manifolds can be adapted to smooth laminations.
+In particular, we have the following: \begin{definition} $C^{(\infty,0)}(M)$ consists of those continuous functions on $M$ which are smooth when restricted to the leaves with the standard definition with respect to foliated charts.
+Analogously we can define laminated smooth vector-valued functions $C^{(\infty,0)}(M,\R^n)$. \end{definition} One can define in a natural way the ``laminated'' tangent bundle $T(M)$ of the lamination by considering all the tangent spaces of the leaves at all the points of such leaves.
+All of the notions about differential topology and differential geometry of manifolds can be adapted to smooth laminations.
 In particular one has the notion of smooth vector fields, differential forms, tensors, Riemannian metrics, laminated connections, curvature along the leaves, etc. We require these objects to be continuous and differentiable when restricted to each leaf. {\it In this paper we will mostly deal with differentiable solenoidal laminations}.
-In terms of a local chart $\varphi_\alpha:U_\alpha\to{D\times T_\alpha}$ the geometric/differential notions can be given locally by a continuous map into a vector space: $f_\alpha:U_\alpha\to{\R^k}$; if $\overline\varphi_\alpha$ is the corresponding local parametrization we require the map $(\,\cdot\,,k)\xrightarrow{f_{(\alpha,k)}}{f_\alpha}\circ\overline\varphi_\alpha(\,\cdot\,,k)$ to be differentiable in the corresponding plaque for each $k\in{T_\alpha}$. {\it Sometimes we will also require the map $k\mapsto{f_{(\alpha,k)}}$ to a continuous map from $T_\alpha$ to the space $C^\infty(D,\R^n)$ with the $C^\infty$ topology}.

-1cm \begin{definition} If $M_1$ and $M_2$ are solenoidal manifolds, a {\em smooth foliated map} (or {\em smooth laminated map}) is a continuous map $f:M_1\to{M_2}$ such that $f$ sends leaves of $M_1$ into leaves of $M_2$ and, in terms of local charts, the restrictions of $f$ to plaques of $M_1$ are differentiable functions into plaques of $M_2$.
-Such a map we also call {\it leafwise differentiable map}. \end{definition}
+\begin{definition} If $M_1$ and $M_2$ are solenoidal manifolds, a {\em smooth foliated map} (or {\em smooth laminated map}) is a continuous map $f:M_1\to{M_2}$ such that $f$ sends leaves of $M_1$ into leaves of $M_2$ and, in terms of local charts, the restrictions of $f$ to plaques of $M_1$ are differentiable functions into plaques of $M_2$.
+Such a map we also call {\it leafwise differentiable map}.
+In particular, a diffeomorphism between two solenoidal manifolds $M_1$ and $M_2$ is a homeomorphism $f:M_1\to{M_2}$ such that $f$ and $f^{-1}$ are leafwise differentiable. \end{definition}